coxandrew/habitat/README.md

     tags:
     ---

+### Add the news thumbnail

 Create a 90x60 jpg thumbnail with the same name as the file, e.g.

     2013-09-04-screaming-eagles.jpg

 Save the file in `habitat/source/images/news-thumbnails`.

-### Adding news images
+### Add a news image

 Save the image to `source/images/news`

-Add the image to your article with a news_image partial:
+Add the image to your article with a `news_image` partial:

     <%= partial "news_image", locals: {
         image: "screaming-eagles.jpg",
         caption: "The Screaming Eagles present a check to Habitat President Don Whitley."
       } %>

+## Advanced

+### Recovering from a mistake

+If you get yourself into trouble and want to reset to the last good copy, you can blow away all your changes with one command:

+**WARNING:** This step is irreversible and will wipe out any local changes you've made.
+Make sure this is what you want to do (this is also a good reason to commit *and* push frequently so you can wipe out your changes without losing a lot of work):

+    $ git reset --hard origin/master

+### Build the site cleanly

+    $ middleman build --clean